madhug-nadig/articles/_posts/2017-02-25-parallel-computing-in-c-using-openMP.md

 In selection sort, the list is divided into two parts, the sorted part at the left end and the unsorted part at the right end.
 Initially, the sorted part is empty and the unsorted part is the entire list.

-The smallest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
+The smallest/largest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
 This process continues moving unsorted array boundary by one element to the right.

 Selection Sort has the time complexity of **O(n<sup>2</sup>)**, making it unsuitable for large lists.